fengs/fengs.github.com/_posts/2013-12-26-visualization-using-google-charts.md

     // Send the query with a callback function. query.send(handleQueryResponse);

 'select A, B' is a SQL statement without FROM, which fetches Column A and B of the spreadsheet.
 The rest is self explanory.

 Pretty cool huh.
 New skill get√.
+There are pie charts, geography intensity charts, 3D plot, a bunch of cool stuff.
+Cannot get bored.

 A few more words on running javascript on Jekyll.
 Just pay attention to:
 1. Markdown is white-space sensitive, align &lt;scripts&gt;&lt;/scripts&gt; properly and eliminate unnecessary spaces.